Perturbative Color Correlations in Double Parton Scattering: Introduction

 For such processes, one can consider the $1\rightarrow2$ processes depicted in figure \ref{fig:color ladders} ($a$).
 Indeed the two ladders coming from below in figure \ref{fig:1+2-2+2} $(a)$, and the ladder that splits are not suppressed.
 Only two ladders that go to hard processes after the split are colored and will be suppressed, but Sudakov suppression may be much smaller

-We shall first calculate GPD corresponding to such processes, and find that such GPD may be indeed large - up to 5-10\% relative to singlet GPD, extensively studied before \citep{Blok2014,gaunt}.
-Moreover, this contribution does not decrease with $Q^{2}$ and slowly increases relative to mean field contribution to GPD like for color singlet $1\rightarrow2$ processes, thus being present at Tevatron and LHC.
+In this paper we shall calculate $\phantom{}_{2}GPD$ corresponding to such processes, and find that such $\phantom{}_{2}GPD$ may be indeed large - up to 5-10\% relative to singlet $\phantom{}_{2}GPD$, extensively studied before \citep{Blok2014,gaunt}.
+Moreover, this contribution does not decrease with $Q^{2}$ and slowly increases relative to mean field contribution to $\phantom{}_{2}GPD$ like for color singlet $1\rightarrow2$ processes, thus being present at Tevatron and LHC.
 We shall see that these contributions can be both positive and negative, depending on the representation of color $SU\left(3\right)$.
+We shall see that the characteristic scale where the singlet ladder in $1\rightarrow2$ is increasing with the hard scale Q of the process.
+This is contrary to singlet split scale, which does not depend on the energy and is of order several GeV.
+Due to such energy dependence of the split scale in colour channels, the corresponding $1\rightarrow2$ part of $_2$GPD is effectively not suppressed.
+As a result, we shall have the so called $1v1 $ \cite{Diehl:2017kgu} processes with two singlet ladders from above and below (i.e. from each of contributing nucleons) split into two colour ladders, being unsuppressed with the energy scale increase.
+Indeed, such contributions were recently considered in \cite{Diehl:2023jje}.
+Nevertheless further work is needed in order to observe the contributions of these processes and distinguish them from both conventional singlet DPS and conventional $1\rightarrow 1$ hard processes.